tedher/tf-guides/docs/setup-aws-account.md

     ![User List](../images/setup/tf-06.png)

 At this point, our AWS account setup is complete.
-Now we need to test in from the Terraform.
+Now we need to test access our AWS from the Terraform.